What is yeast? What is a yeast infection?

 - Some people on long-term antibiotic therapy may also develop yeast or other fungal infections.

-Once the symptoms disappear, most individuals are cured of the yeast infection.
+Once the symptoms disappear, most people are cured of the infection.
 However, yeast infections can recur.

 - Skin yeast infections are usually treated with medicated creams containing antifungals such as clotrimazole, miconazole, nystatin or many others.